-Learn 15 ways to decorate those cheap wooden picture frames from the craft store!
-These DIY picture frame projects are incredibly easy and budget friendly.
+Photo frame decoration is very easy to do with Mod Podge.
+Learn 15 ways to decorate cheap wooden picture frames from the craft store!
 Makes a great gift or perfect addition to your home decor.

 Skill Level: Beginner to Intermediate.
 Some of these techniques are easier than others, but none of them are exceptionally hard.
 Basic crafting skills are necessary, like using a paintbrush or punches and stenciling.

 I’ve taken you on a stroll through the craft store, and first we learned to decorate birdhouses.
 Then I showed you how to decorate a vase.
 Today’s trip is going to be fun because you are going to the unfinished wood section – it’s time to decorate those cheap wooden picture frames!

 When I say “cheap” I mean in numbers only, not quality.
 There are pretty decent/sturdy picture frames at the craft store for an inexpensive price.

 If I’m being honest, my favorite are the $1 wooden picture frames (they usually hold 4″ x 6″ photos).
 These frames are inexpensive of course, but they are also the perfect size for decorating.